February 8th. The official opening of the Dutch BMX MUSEUM located in a small town called MEGEN in Holland.

 E N D

 December 2009.
-The BMX Racing World Championship Results book by Paull McLaughlin was presented.
+The BMX Racing World Championship Results book by Paull McLaughlin (AUS) was presented.

-Just recently I received an issue of this document, send to me by Paull McLaughlin.
+Just recently I received an issue of this document, send to me by Paull McLaughlin from Australia.
 Have you ever made the final at the World Championships?
 Or do you know someone who has?
 If you do, then BMX Racing World Championship Results 1978 – 2009 is the book for you.

-After much research (most results came from this site, University of BMX) Paull McLaughlin from Australia has compiled the results for EVERY CLASS from EVERY WORLD CHAMPIONSHIPS ever run.
+After much research (most results came from this site, University of BMX) Paull McLaughlin has compiled the results for EVERY CLASS from EVERY WORLD CHAMPIONSHIPS ever run.
 Finalists are listed in age groups along with his or her country.
-The booklet is over 100 pages and results cover:
+The booklet is over 100 pages and the Worlds results cover:

 JAG: 1978 – 1983